Citizen Science and Community-Based Monitoring

 - Tier 2 approaches use citizen science data to supplement official data where coverage is limited, with appropriate uncertainty characterization and metadata[25].

-- Tier 3 approaches involve formal calibration of citizen science data against official monitoring, with demonstrated statistical equivalence enabling direct integration[31].
+- Tier 3 approaches involve formal calibration of citizen science data against official monitoring, with the data meeting the country's own official statistics quality standards for direct integration[26].

 The appropriate tier depends on the specific application, the quality of the citizen science data, and the availability of official data.
 Most current applications of citizen science data in environmental accounting operate at Tier 1 or Tier 2 levels.